BEST AHREFS ALTERNATIVES · 2026

 Moz Pro defined the SEO platform category and now runs third behind Ahrefs and SEMrush in raw tooling depth.
 The Domain Authority metric, the Moz Academy education library, and the long-running blog are still cultural anchors in the SEO community.

 Most teams pick Moz today for one of two reasons: their workflow is already wired around DA scores, or they value the educational ecosystem more than raw tooling depth.
 For pure backlink work, Ahrefs is the better tool at the same price tier.
 For teams without that legacy, Ahrefs or SEMrush offers more capability per dollar.
-Or skip the platform decision entirely and try our pipeline for $1 before paying $99 a month for any of the three.
+Or skip the platform decision entirely and try our pipeline free before paying $99 a month for any of the three.

 PRICING